Share This

 PSPs, board the instant payments train!

 SCT Inst transactions can be made in a number of European countries since November 2017 and it aims to progressively reach the 36 SEPA countries and territories.
 The list of participating PSPs is publicly available in the Register of Participants.
-All PSPs are encouraged to adhere rapidly to the scheme, at least as receivers of transactions, in order to give it momentum as soon as possible.
+All PSPs in the European Economic Area (EEA) are encouraged to adhere rapidly to the scheme.

 Read more about how to become a scheme participant